CA Intermediate Subjects Jan 2026, List Paper-wise Breakdown

 Paper 5: Auditing and Assurance

-The overall CA Intermediate syllabus 2025 for Auditing and Assurance is provided below.
+The overall CA Intermediate Syllabus Jan 2026 for Auditing and Assurance is provided below.

 The primary objective of this syllabus is to equip students with a deep understanding of auditing concepts, principles, and procedures, as well as the skills and techniques required to execute audits effectively.
 Furthermore, students will develop the ability to apply their knowledge in real-world audit and attestation engagements, enabling them to provide expert assurance services.